-This is pebbly clove which will give you the ultimate in R&R, and you can hire a hammock and enjoy a relaxing day in the sun.
-There is just one restaurant situated on the beachfront and it serves delicious fresh fish, as well as other local things to try out.
-Ideal for couples or anyone who just wants to disappear for a day!
+This pebbly clove will give you the ultimate in R&R, and you can hire a hammock and enjoy a relaxing day in the sun.
+Ideal for couples or anyone who wants to disappear for a day!
+There is just one restaurant situated on the beachfront, serving delicious fresh fish and other local things to try out.

 Jaz Beach, Budva

-Located in Budva, Jaz Beach is a busy stretch of sand which has plenty of life going on around it.
-Certainly, the beach in Budva to be seen at, and, this beach is quite long, so there is always space, even in the height of summer.
+Located in Budva, Jaz Beach is a busy stretch of sand with plenty of life going on around it.
+Indeed, the beach in Budva is to be seen at, and this beach is quite long, so there is always space, even in the height of summer.

-During the summer months, there is also the Sea Dance Festival which attracts countless visitors and brings a lively vibe to an already fun-filled area.
+There is also the Sea Dance Festival during the summer, attracting countless visitors and bringing a lively vibe to an already fun-filled area.

 Becici Beach, Budva

-The mountains provide the background, with the crystal clear water lapping at the shore.
-There are many water-sports options here, so this beach is ideal for active holidaymakers, or those with older children who like to enjoy some adrenaline during their beach days.
+The mountains provide the background, with crystal clear water lapping at the shore.
+There are many water sports options here, so this beach is ideal for active holidaymakers or those with older children who like to enjoy some adrenaline during their beach days.

 You’ll also find numerous restaurants and cafes along the main promenade, which are ideal for cooling down and grabbing an ice cream.